cbcrg/pergola/_sources/basic_concepts.rst.txt

 between the input data and the pergola ontology.

 .. note::
-  The reserved term input_file is arbitrary and just to follow the convention of the external mapping file format.
-You can use whatever you want provided it is follow by a colon sign.
+  The reserved term input_file is arbitrary.
+The external mapping file format requires to tag the left part of the assignment and this way the mapping file follows this specification.
+However, you can use any other term to tag your input file.
 This might be changed in following pergola versions.

 .. comment
 .. `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_